bluzelle/BluzelleESR/README.md

 getSwarmList() - A function that returns a list of swarms on the network

-  -Only can be called if contract is active
+  - Only can be called if contract is active

 ```
-  function getNodeList(bytes32 swarmID)
+  function getNodeList(string swarmID)
 ```

 getNodeList() - A function that returns a list of nodes from a specified swarm

-  -Only can be called if contract is active
+  - Only can be called if contract is active
-  -swarmID represents the SID of the swarm.
+  - swarmID represents the SID of the swarm.
 Input will need to be in hex format (0xacc...)

 ```
   function deactivateContract()